thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 #### DREAD

-The final threat modelling method we'll discuss is DREAD.
+The final threat modeling method we'll discuss is DREAD.

 Like STRIDE, DREAD is a mnemonic.
 Unlike STRIDE, however, it isn't used to discover threats – it is used to evaluate them.